HjalmarSnoep/dovenetel/README.md

 That´s not your goal, it´s a socially acceptable cover.
 Goal is to make a practical environment where you feel at home.
 Listen yo your gut..
 SHowing you Indra´s net on a daily basis.
+Also It´s pracical and easy to heat or cool???
+But well isolated and light in the least...
+Keep air holes and think of light( 48vbattery powered usb light with switch is best I think..
+(heat can´t get away, right?? so even  LED heat must be reconned with) So don´t build it in yet!!!

 # biomorphic 3d zentangling (dovenetel)